d6lts/cck/theme/README.txt

   If none of the above is present, the base template will be used.

 IMPORTANT:
-Suggestions work only if the theme also has the base template.
+- Suggestions work only if the theme also has the base template.
 If your theme has content-field-*.tpl.php files, it must also have a content-field.tpl.php file.

+- Whenever you add new template files in your theme, you need to rebuild the theme registry, or the theme engine won't see them.
+You can do that by :
+- visiting the admin/build/modules page
+- or using devel.module's 'clear cache' link.

-See http://drupal.org/node/223440 for more informations about template suggestions.
+See http://drupal.org/node/223440 for more informations about templates and template suggestions.

 3) Formatter theme functions